Born: Leicester 1907, died: January 1987, (Labour Party &

 1904 and was elected to Board of Guardians in 1907.
 He was subsequently

-elected to City Council in 1913 for St Margaret’s’ ward which had a very
+elected to City Council in 1913 for St Margaret’s’ ward where a

-high proportion of landlord owned property and contained some of
+high proportion of property was landlord owned property and which also contained some of

-Leicester's worst housing conditions.
+Leicester's worst slums.
 With many landlords now raising

 rents, Hallam's election manifesto now advocated that the corporation